BC-CSCI-1102-S20-MWF12/ps1/README.md

 ```

 If you get an error message (e.g., "command java not found") or if the numbers are different (e.g., java 1.7...), then something is not right.
-Try following the instructions more carefully.
+Go back to the top and start again, this time remembering to follow the instructions carefully.

 #### Max OSX users ####
 1. Launch a Terminal.
 You can do this by finding the Terminal app in your Applications folder, or by going up to the magnifying glass in the upper right corner of your screen and then searching for Terminal.